OpenLinkSoftware/Documentation/virtdoc2md/virtdoc_md_conversion/9 - SQL Reference/chapter9.md

 # Bitmap Indices

-A bitmap index is a special type of index that is tailored for being efficient for key columns with relatively few distinct values, i.e. low cardinality key columns.
+A bitmap index is a special type of index that is tailored for being efficient for key columns with relatively few distinct values, i.e., low cardinality key columns.
 A bitmap index is created with the normal create index statement by putting the bitmap keyword in front of index, as follows: